-Alan Simberg, Ph.D. has been trained and certified as a Dream Builder Coach and Life Mastery Consultant through Mary Morrissey’s Life Mastery Institute.
+Alan Simberg, Ph.D. has been trained as a Life Mastery Consultant through Mary Morrissey’s Life Mastery Institute.
 He is certified in Applied Clinical Nutrition and is also a certified NET (Neuro Emotional Technique) practitioner.
 This background in combination with his being trained and licensed as a Marriage and Family Therapist and Chemical Dependency Counselor and his 50 plus years of clinical experience have provided him with a wealth of knowledge and understanding.

 Alan’s counseling approach guides people to identify the areas of their life where they experience discontent.
 He guides people to identify the areas of their life where they experience discontent.
 Alan then teaches a step by step method that offers a different perspective for viewing circumstances which helps to build a foundation for identifying solutions to life’s challenges.

 Alan Simberg Ph.D. appears in Modern Warrior Magazine July/Aug 2021 edition.